IrishLuck1/CyberSec/README.md

 close_inactive and the session will end and the harvester will close.
 At this point if another account change is made and we are appending, the logfile size will change and then the filebeat input will repeat this process forwarding the new event data to the logstash or elasticsearch to be viewed by Kibana.
-This is how you would monitor account changes with a linux system.
+This is how you would monitor account changes with a Linux system.
 Please see the below links for more information on filebeat.
 ```